Ohio Power of Attorney Forms (Governing Laws) – PDF | Word

 Sign and notarize it

-The next step involves completing the form according to the instructions provided, signing it as per the power of attorney signing requirements, and having the form notarized by a notary public or another individual authorized by law to take acknowledgments.
+The next step involves completing the form according to the instructions provided, signing it as per the power of attorney signing requirements, and having it notarized by a notary public or another individual authorized by law to take acknowledgments.
 Depending on the specific type of Ohio POA that the principal creates, they may need to sign it in the presence of at least two disinterested witnesses.

 Issue copies of the completed document